Presidential candidates text, call Ga. voters at risk of purge

-New Jersey Sen. Cory Booker, South Bend, Indiana Mayor Pete Buttigieg, Minnesota Sen. Amy Khlobuchar and entrepreneur Andrew Yang joined forces the morning after their presidential debate to take on voter suppression in Georgia.
+New Jersey Sen. Cory Booker, South Bend, Ind., Mayor Pete Buttigieg, Minnesota Sen. Amy Klobuchar and entrepreneur Andrew Yang joined forces the morning after their presidential debate to take on voter suppression in Georgia.
 FairFight — an organization started by former gubernatorial candidate Stacey Abrams to promote voting rights — gathered the White House hopefuls.

 The four candidates made calls and sent texts during the phone bank event to some of the more than 300,000 voters at risk of being purged from voting rolls ahead of the 2020 election.